Most American Indian tribes opt out of federal death penalty | New Country 923

 FLAGSTAFF, Ariz.
 (AP) — In a heinous case on the Navajo Nation, an 11-year-old girl was lured into a van, sexually assaulted and killed.
-The tribe did not seek to have the man who recently admitted to killing her put to death.
+The man who has admitted responsibility is not facing the death penalty — and the tribe isn’t seeking it.

 American Indian tribes for decades have been able to tell federal prosecutors if they want a death sentence considered for certain crimes on their land.
 Nearly all have rejected that option.